 Here is what I usually recommend.
 Call me crazy, but I would replace the entire garage door opener.
 GENIE manufactures a 1/2 HP Whisper Drive garage door opener which sells for $129 bucks in most stores.
 If you time it right, you can get a rebate at Menards (surprise, surprise) for $40 off.
 That brings the total cost down to $89 for a brand new garage door opener!
 Cut your losses and put the money that you would have spent for a rebuild kit toward a new unit.
 And let me tell you, they mean it when they say “whisper” quiet.
 These things aren’t much louder than your Wii starting up!

-I install garage door openers for a flat rate ($150) and will pick up all materials, if you wish.
+I install garage door openers for a flat rate and will pick up all materials, if you wish.
 The job will usually take about one day to complete, and this includes removal of your old opener.
-You can’t beat the price of under $275 bucks to once again have the ease and comfort of a working garage door.
+You can’t beat a few hundred bucks to once again have the ease and comfort of a working garage door.
 Call to set up an appointment, and I’ll keep watching those sales.